alcp1/HMSG/README.md

     Also, whenever any JSON String with the given format is received on any of the *rawHapcanSubTopics*, the message is transformed into a HAPCAN Frame, and sent to the BUS.
 For the JSON string received by the HMSG module, no check is performed for the "Frame" (it means a system message - "Frame" lower than 0x200 - could be sento to the CAN Bus as well).

     If *rawHapcanPubAll* is set to true, all application frames are published to the configured rawHapcanPubTopic.
-Otherwise, only the modules configured on the field *rawPubModules* are published.
+Otherwise, only the modules configured on the field *rawHapcanPubModules* are published.
 The fields to be added are:
     | Field                | Description                               | Possible Values                |
     | :---                 | :---                                      | :---                           |
     | node                 | HAPCAN module / node                      | *Number* from **1** to **255** |